Nanjing Cao Xueqin Memorial Museum: Current situation

-Nanjing Cao Xueqin Memorial Museum is located at the foot of Nangui Mountain in Wulongtan.
+Nanjing Cao Xueqin Memorial Museum 南京曹雪芹纪念馆 is located at the foot of Nangui Mountain in Wulongtan.
 There is a "stone bridge" in front of the museum.
-The bronze statue of Cao Xueqin and the words "Hongxue Grand View Garden" are placed in the center.
+The bronze statue of Cao Xueqin曹雪芹 and the words "Hongxue Grand View Garden" are placed in the center.
 It is written by the famous red scholar Zhou Ruchang.
 Carved in Shandong granite, wearing a robe, holding a manuscript, folding his legs, sitting on a huge stone, his eyes are focused on thinking, and his spirit is spacious.
 The hall of the memorial hall has six large golden characters "Cao Xueqin Memorial Hall" and a couple of couplets for the famous artist Cai Ruohong to write the figure of the calligrapher Liu Junchuan, expounding the rise and fall of the past, enough to describe the situation at that time in writing, all words are blood, ten Years of hard work are unusual, summarizing Cao Xueqin's creative background and life hardships.
-On the six large pillars in front of the hall are three pairs of couplets written by the representatives of the new red studies Hu Shi, Yu Pingbo, and the representative of contemporary red studies Zhou Ruchang.
+On the six large pillars in front of the hall are three pairs of couplets written by the representatives of the new red studies Hu Shi胡适， Yu Pingbo俞平伯, and the representative of contemporary red studies Zhou Ruchang周汝昌.
 The Wulongtan area has also attracted attention due to the "Red Mansion Culture".